scorelab/TrackPal/README.md

 ## How to Run

+**Note : This document currently only supports for Android. iOS document will be available soon after the iOS build.**

 *1. Fork the original repository and use your own branch for your developments.
 To contribute for the original project, use master branch.*

     `git clone https://github.com/scorelab/TrackPal.git`